Combs can fail for many reasons. They become physically stressed by:

 To avoid mishandling comb check out my comb page.

-- not preparing for hot weather
+- not prepared for hot weather

 - worked when it’s too hot